Excel 2013 For Dummies

 The keystrokes that combine the Ctrl or End key with an arrow key are among the most helpful for moving quickly from one edge to the other in large tables of cell entries or for moving from table to table in a section of a worksheet with many blocks of cells.

-When you use Ctrl and an arrow key to move from edge to edge in a table or between tables in a worksheet, you hold down Ctrl while you press one of the four arrow keys.
+When you use Ctrl and an arrow key on a physical keyboard to move from edge to edge in a table or between tables in a worksheet, you hold down Ctrl while you press one of the four arrow keys.
+When you do this with the Touch keyboard on a touchscreen device, you tap the Ctrl key and then the arrow key sequentially.

 Whenever you can, organize your information in tables of data that use adjacent (neighboring) columns and rows.
 Start the tables in the upper-left corner of the worksheet and work your way down the sheet, rather than across the sheet, whenever possible.
 When it's practical, separate each table by no more than a single column or row.